Cambridge Analytica: 2016 presidential election

 CA's involvement in the 2016 Republican Party presidential primaries became known in July 2015.
 As of December 2015, CA claimed to have collected up to 5,000 data points on over 220 million Americans.
 At that time Robert Mercer was a major supporter of Ted Cruz.
 The Mercer family funded CA directly and indirectly through several super-PACs as well as through payments via Cruz's campaign.

 Cruz became an early major client of CA in the 2016 presidential campaign.
 Just prior to the Iowa Republican caucuses, the Cruz campaign had spent $3 million for CA's services, with additional money coming from allied Super-PACs.
 After Cruz's win at the Iowa caucus CA was credited with having been able to identify and motivate potential voters.
 Ultimately the Cruz campaign spent $5.8 million on work by CA.

 Ben Carson was a second client of CA; his campaign had paid $220,000 for "data management" and "web service" as reported in October 2015.
 Marco Rubio's campaign was supported by Optimus Consulting.
 Meanwhile, the third competitor, Governor John Kasich, was supported by rivalling firm Applecart.

 After Cruz dropped out of the race for the Republican presidential nomination in May 2016, Robert Mercer and his daughter Rebekah Mercer started to support Trump.
 In August, it became known that CA followed their allegiance and worked for Trump's presidential campaign.
 Trump's campaign also worked with digital firm Giles Parscale.
 In September, the Trump campaign spent $5 million to purchase television advertising.

-The Trump campaign spent less than $1 million in data work.
+The Trump campaign used Cambridge Analytica during the primaries and in the summer of 2016, because it was uncertain if the Republican National Committee would share voter data.
+After Trump won the Republican nomination, data vendors, including Cambridge Analytica, submitted bids in September.
+However, in late September or early October, Jared Kushner and Brad Parscale decided to use just the RNC data for the general election, and not any data vendors' data, since at that point, it was clear that RNC would share data, and they found the RNC data "vastly more accurate" than data vendors' data.

 In 2016, the company said that it had not used psychographics in the Trump presidential campaign.
 Cambridge Analytica targeted potential voters with bespoke messages.
 Cambridge Analytica's data head, Alexander Tayler said, "When you think about the fact that Donald Trump lost the popular vote by 3m votes but won the electoral college vote, [t]hat's down to the data and the research."

 The head of Cambridge Analytica said he asked WikiLeaks founder, Julian Assange, for help finding Hillary Clinton's 33,000 deleted emails.